 There comes a time in every man’s life when he’ll need to carefully choose “the one” from a crowded field… of men’s wedding suits.
 And the shortest route to the perfect wedding suit is to make it all about color.

-That’s the problem, though—it’s easy (and fun!) to focus on the accessories when you start looking at wedding suits for men.
-Instead of kicking things off by considering suit colors for wedding outfits, we get distracted by cufflinks.
+It’s easy (and fun!) to focus on the accessories when you start looking at wedding suits for men.
+We get distracted by cufflinks.
 Or those ties.
 Or these shoes.
-Whatever your style vice may be, you’ll make life a lot easier by starting at the start: identifying the wedding suit styles that make the most sense for your wedding, and your wedding colors.
+Whatever your style vice may be, you’ll make life a lot easier by starting at the start: identifying the wedding suit styles that make the most sense with your wedding colors.

 That’s why we’re putting the focus back where it belongs, on the most versatile men’s wedding suit colors: blue, grey, tan, and black.
 Some suit colors work better than others in certain seasons or for a specific kind of event (i.e. formal, casual, beach, etc.).
 Read on to find the right hue for you, or get started using the chart below.
 Because once you’ve decided on a base, finding the right tie is a breeze.